riverbed/Riverbed-Community-Toolkit/README.md

 ## How to contribute?

-Feel free to submit any code using Pull Request (hit the Fork button at the top right cornet to get a copy of the repo in your own account, modify your own copy of the repo and then create a [pull request from here](https://github.com/riverbed/Riverbed-Community-Toolkit/pulls)) and problems creating [Issues](https://github.com/riverbed/Riverbed-Community-Toolkit/issues).
+Feel free to submit any code using Pull Request (hit the Fork button at the top right corner to get a copy of the repo in your own account, modify your own copy of the repo and then create a [pull request from here](https://github.com/riverbed/Riverbed-Community-Toolkit/pulls)) and problems creating [Issues](https://github.com/riverbed/Riverbed-Community-Toolkit/issues).

 Thanks for sharing with the [Riverbed Community](https://community.riverbed.com)!